 If you’ve OneDrive options set to save documents and pictures in OneDrive, instead of This PC, the shell folders Documents, Pictures, and its three sub-folders Saved Pictures, Camera Roll, and Screenshots, are redirected to the OneDrive folder.

 Also, any file save operations for documents and pictures are redirected to OneDrive’s Documents and Pictures folders respectively.
 And, the screenshots taken using

 PrintScr are now saved to the

 The Quick access links for Documents and Pictures now point to OneDrive’s Documents and Pictures.
 To revert to the default location, change your settings in OneDrive.

-How to Restore the Default Paths for Special Folders
+Stop OneDrive Backup and Restore Default Paths for Special Folders

 - Right-click the OneDrive icon in the Notification area and click Settings.

-- Select the Backup tab, and click Manage Backup.
+- Under Sync and Backup, click Manage Backup.

-- In the Manage folder backup dialog, click on the Stop backup link under the special folder (Desktop, Documents, or Pictures)
+- In the Manage folder backup dialog, switch off the toggle button for the special folder (Desktop, Documents, or Pictures)

-- Click Stop backup in the confirmation dialog that appears.
+- Click Stop backup in the confirmation dialog.

 This resets the default shell folder paths for Documents, Desktop, and Pictures.

 Still Doesn’t work?

 If the above method doesn’t help, you may need to edit the registry to reset the folder paths.
 Visit the page default special folder paths, download the registry fix #3 and run it, or to fix it manually, refer to table #3 in the same article.

 One small request: If you liked this post, please share this?One "tiny" share from you would seriously help a lot with the growth of this blog.
 Some great suggestions: